darryncampbell/KeyboardSwitcher/README.md

-*This application is provided without guarantee or warranty*
+*Please be aware that this application / sample is provided as-is for demonstration purposes without any guarantee of support*
 =========================================================

 # KeyboardSwitcher
 Application to show how to switch between different keyboards on the fly using the Zebra MX UI Manager and Profile API.
 GBoard, AOSP Keyboard, Zebra's Enterprise Keyboard